floss1138/dxMagic/README.md

 ### Looking for a CAD tutorial?
 Please excuse the alternative spellings; they are intended to prevent search engines picking up this document.
 Some AutoKAD commands will be explained but this is not a CAD tutorial.
 There are lots of good tutorials for AutoKAD.
 This is not one of them.

-## USIN dxMagic
+## USING dxMagic
 dxMagic is watch folder based.
 Folder names can be changed in the header of the scripts.
-Default names begin with *dx_* to show they belong to dxMagic and end in *_watch* if this is a trigger folder.
+Default names begin with *dx_* to show they belong to dxMagic and end in *_WATCH* if this is a trigger folder.
 Placing a file in the watch folder will initiate file processing.
 A dxf formatted file also needs to be present as the dx_insert target.
 In addition to the attout formatted text file an xlsx spread sheet is also provided.
-This can be edited and converted to and attin/attout formatted text file with dx_xls2txt
+This can be edited and converted to and attin/attout formatted text file with dx_xls2txt.
+An optional build script will create an example directory structure, making this available as SAMBA shares.

 ## USING dx_extract
-dx_extract.pl will create the necessary folder structure when run (if not already present). dx_extract_WATCH folder is for the dxx or dxf files to be parsed. dx_pass is where successfully processed files are moved to. dx_fail is for files which failed (valid file name but invalid content). dx_attout is the resulting attout.txt files, keeping the same name but with a new extension. dx_xlsx is the resulting attout.txt file converted to .xlsx format.
+`dx_extract.pl` will create the necessary folder structure when run (if not already present).
+**dx_extract_WATCH** folder is for the dxx or dxf files to be parsed.
+**dx_pass** is where successfully processed files are moved to.
+**dx_fail** is for files which failed (valid file name but invalid content).
+**dx_attout** is the resulting attout.txt files, keeping the same name but with a new extension.
+**dx_xlsx** is the resulting attout.txt file converted to .xlsx format.

-The dx_extract_watch folder contains a readme with more information.
+The dx_extract_WATCH folder contains a readme with more information.
 Files without the extension .dxx and .dxf (lower case) will not be processed.

 ## USING dx_insert
-dx_insert takes an attout.txt formatted file (from AutoKADs attout/export attributes or dx_extract) and merges this data back into a dxf file of the same name (and the same meta-data of course)
+`dx_insert` takes an attout.txt formatted file (from AutoKADs attout/export attributes or dx_extract) and merges this data back into a dxf file of the same name (and the same meta-data of course)
 The default folders begin with *dx_* to show they belong to dx_magic
-dx_insert_WATCH is for the attribute.txt file.
+**dx_insert_WATCH** is for the attribute.txt file.
 Must have the same name as the dxf other than the extension.
-dx_dxf4insert is for the .dxf file intended for attribute replacement.
+**dx_dxf4insert** is for the .dxf file intended for attribute replacement.
 During attribute replacement a temporary file will be created in dx_dxf_WATCH with a .tmp extension.
 The updated file will replace the original .dxf.
 The attribute .txt file will be moved to the pass folder on successful completion; however, the .dxf will remain in dx_dxf_WATCH pending further updates.

 ## USING dx_xls2txt
-dx_xlsx2txt takes xlsx files created with dx_extract and converts these to attout.txt format.
+`dx_xlsx2txt` takes xlsx files created with dx_extract and converts these to attout.txt format.
 This in turn can be inserted with dx_insert or imported with AutoKADs ATTIN command.
-dx_xlsx2txt_WATCH is for the .xlsx files produced by dx_extract.
+**dx_xlsx2txt_WATCH** is for the .xlsx files produced by dx_extract.
 File must have an .xlsx extension.
-dx_attin is the destination for the converted file.  attin/attout files should always have .txt extensions and Windows format new lines.
+**dx_attin** is the destination for the converted file.
+attin/attout files should always have .txt extensions and Windows format new lines.
 The .xlsx file produced by dx_extract has the first 2 rows and the first column as margin space.
 These must remain & can be used for comments.
 In the future, the left most column might be used to flag a row for further processing if it contains the relevant command.

 ### Installing dxMagic
 dxMagic is just a collection of Perl scripts.
-Excel creation requires Excel::Writer::XLSX module to be installed.
-Spreadsheet::Read is required for the xlsx read subroutine.
-This also requires XLSX, Spreadsheet::ParseXLSX, once installed you have `xlscat` at command line which is handy for teseting.
+Excel creation requires the *Excel::Writer::XLSX* module to be installed.  *Spreadsheet::Read* is required for the xlsx read subroutine.
+This also requires  *Spreadsheet::ParseXLSX*.
+Once Spreadsheet read isinstalled,`xlscat` command is available and very handy for teseting.
 `xlscat -i` is particularly handy to show a summary of sheet names and size only.
 For Windows, install Strawberry Perl; use cpan to install cpanm,`cpan App::cpanminus`,  then install the modules with the cpanm command, for example `cpanm Excel::Writer::XLSX`.
 Edit the script headers to create the necessary folders (with appropriate slash separators for your OS).